NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 * **emissiveColor** (color, default black)

     Setting the emissiveColor to a different value than the default black, let's geometries using that material emit light.
 This color is multiplied by the emissiveStrength above.
-    (Note that the renderer is currently not implementing explicit light sampling for emissive geometries but only picks up these lights during implicit hits.)
+    (Note that the renderer is currently not implementing explicit light sampling for emissive geometries but only picks up these lights during implicit hits).

 * **emissiveTexture** (boolean)